algolia/instantsearch/docgen/src/guide/Custom connectors.md

 ## refine(props, searchState, ...args)

-This method defines exactly how the `refine` prop of connected widgets affects the search state.
+This method defines exactly how the `refine` prop of widgets affects the search state.

 It takes in the current props of the higher-order component, the [search state](guide/Search%20state.html) of all widgets, as well as all arguments passed to the `refine` and `createURL` props of stateful widgets, and returns a new state.